 City of Utrecht Registration procedure for non-residents of the Netherlands

-Individuals who plan to stay in the Netherlands for less than 4 months during the next half year can be registered using the RNI process (which stands for ‘registratie niet-ingezetenen’, or registration of non-residents).
+If you plan to stay in the Netherlands for less than 4 months, you can be registered in the RNI.
+RNI stands for ‘registratie niet-ingezetenen’, meaning registration of non-residents.
 At registration you will be provided with a BSN (‘burgerservicenummer’ or citizen service number).

 Who is registered via the RNI procedure?

-Non-residents are individuals who do not live in the Netherlands, or who live in the Netherlands for less than 4 months within a period of half a year.
+Non-residents are individuals who do not live in the Netherlands.
+Or who live in the Netherlands for less than 4 months within a period of half a year.
 These individuals therefore cannot be registered in the Basic Registry of Persons (BRP).
-Non-residents live or temporarily work in the Netherlands, or have lived in the Netherlands and currently pension abroad.
+Non-residents live or temporarily work in the Netherlands, or have lived in the Netherlands and currently live abroad.

-Please note: if you emigrated from the Netherlands to a foreign country after 1 October 1994, your personal details have been registered via the RNI procedure.
+Please note: if you emigrated from the Netherlands after 1 October 1994, your personal data was transferred to the RNI.

 Citizen Service Number (BSN)

 If you register in the Netherlands for the first time, you will receive a BSN.
 The BSN is your personal number for contact with the government.
 The number consists of 9 digits.

 - If you get a job, you have to submit your BSN to your employer.
 Your employer will use the BSN to make a variety of arrangements for you.
 For instance with the Tax Authorities and a pension fund.

 - Your BSN is also used for healthcare purposes.
 When you visit a general practitioner or hospital, you will be asked for your BSN.
 Healthcare institutions are required to register your BSN in their administration.